-The Amended and Restated Investment Management and Distribution Agreement dated 18 June 2020 between the ICAV, the Manager and the Investment Manager as may be amended, supplemented or replaced from time to time, provides that the appointment of the Investment Manager will continue in force unless and until terminated by any party giving to the other not less than 90 days written notice although in certain circumstances the Agreement may be terminated forthwith by notice in writing by either party to the other.
-The Investment Management Agreement contains indemnities in favour of the Investment Manager other than matters arising by reason of its fraud, bad faith, wilful default, negligence or recklessness in the performance of its duties and obligations and provisions regarding the Investment Manager's legal responsibility.
+The Investment Management and Distribution Agreement dated 21 December 2020 between the Manager and the Investment Manager as may be amended, supplemented or replaced from time to time, provides that the appointment of the Investment Manager will continue in force unless and until terminated by any party giving to the other not less than 90 days written notice although in certain circumstances the Agreement may be terminated forthwith by notice in writing by either party to the other.
+The Investment Management and Distribution Agreement contains indemnities in favour of the Investment Manager other than matters arising by reason of its fraud, bad faith, wilful default, negligence or recklessness in the performance of its duties and obligations and provisions regarding the Investment Manager's legal responsibility.